Effective January 1, 2024

 - Your California Privacy Rights.

-- Legal Basis for Processing Personal Information (EEA only)
+- Legal Basis for Processing Personal Information (EEA or UK only)

-If you are from the EEA, our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.
+If you are from a region that requires a legal basis for processing personal data (such as the EEA or the UK), our legal basis for collecting and using the personal data described above will depend on the personal data concerned and the specific context in which we collect it.

-However, we will normally collect personal information from you only where we need the personal information to perform a contract with you, or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms, or where we have your consent to do so.
-In some cases, we may also have a legal obligation to collect personal information from you or may otherwise need the personal information to protect your vital interests or those of another person such as in the case where we request personal information from you in the context of a government audit or in response to a request from law enforcement.
+However, we will normally collect personal data from you only where we need the personal data to perform a contract with you, or where the processing is in our legitimate interests and not overridden by your data protection interests or fundamental rights and freedoms, or where we have your consent to do so.
+In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data to protect your vital interests or those of another person, such as in the case where we request personal data from you in the context of a government audit or in response to a request from law enforcement.

-If you have questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us using the contact information provided in the introduction section of this privacy statement.
+If you have questions about or need further information concerning the legal basis on which we collect and use your personal data, please contact us using the contact information provided in section 12 below.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires that access to Protected Health Information (PHI) will be managed to safeguard the integrity, confidentiality, and availability of electronic PHI (ePHI) data.
 Each user is responsible for following applicable regulations when it comes to their creation, maintaining and transporting ePHI or PHI.
 Determining which security measure to implement is a decision that covered entities must make based on what is reasonable and appropriate for their specific organization, considering their own unique characteristics, as specified in 164.306(b) the Security Standards: General rules, Flexibility of approach.
 BotDoc does comply with all Security Rules related to HIPAA compliance and has documented all levels.